selina-nancy/alx-system_engineering-devops/0x0C-web_server/README.md

 ### [2.
 Setup a domain name](./2-setup_a_domain_name)
 * .TECH Domains is one of the top domain providers.
 They are known for the stability and quality of their DNS hosting solution.
-Holberton School partnered with .TECH Domains so that you can learn about DNS.
+Best School partnered with .TECH Domains so that you can learn about DNS.

 ### [3.
 Redirection](./3-redirection)